Francis Turatello

-Francesco Turatello (Asiago, 1944 – Nuoro, August 17, 1981) was an important Italian crime figure, and mob boss who operated during the 1970s mainly in the city of Milan.
+Francesco Turatello (Asiago, 1944 – Nuoro, August 17, 1981) was an important Italian crime figure and mob boss who operated during the 1970s and early 1980s mainly in the city of Milan.
 He was popularly known by his pseudonym Francis Turatello.
 His nickname was "Faccia d'Angelo" (Angel Face).

 Biography

 Early career

 Born in Veneto, Turatello was the son of a maiden seamstress from Asiago in the Province of Vicenza who returned to her hometown during World War II.
 According to some sources, he is the biological son of Italian-American Frank Coppola, the powerful Gambino family figure, also known as "Frankie Three Fingers".
 In any case, he was Coppola's godson.
 Turatello moved with his mother to Milan in his early childhood and settled in the district of Lambrate.
 He became an amateur boxer in his youth and later made his first appearance in the local Milanese underworld as a petty car thief.
 Driven by a strong personality and a firm ambition to succeed, he rose up in position and increasingly began taking serious roles, eventually becoming the head of a criminal gang consisting mainly of immigrants from Catania, Sicily.